Self-defense pepper spray. We discuss When, Why, and How to use it.

 - Take a training course from a professional before buying

-- Use pepper spray for self-defense or during an arrest
+- Use pepper spray for self-defense or during an arrest, if justified

 - Don’t let children get access to pepper spray

-- Don’t ever use tear gas it in a moving vehicle
+- Don’t ever use pepper spray in a moving vehicle

 - Try to avoid isolated or dangerous areas

-- Tear gas canister must be readily accessible
+- The pepper spray canister must be readily accessible

 - Use only in a dire emergency to aid in escape.